spacecoders/spacecoders.github.io/index.md

 {% include paginator.html %}

 ## Team Guidelines
-* We build code to help Airmen, they are our customers not our OPRs/EPRs!
+* We build code to help our fellow Space Force members, they are our customers not our OPRs/EPRs!
 * We open source as much as possible [cio.gov](https://sourcecode.cio.gov/OSS/) [code.mil](https://code.mil)
 * We are responsible users of existing open source code
 * We help each other